apecloud/kubeblocks/docs/user_docs/quick-start/run-kubeblocks-playground-on-eks.md

      | ap-southeast-1    | Singapore   |
      | cn-north-1        | Beijing     |
      | cn-northwest-1    | Ningxia     |

 During the initialization, `kbcli` clones [the GitHub repository](https://github.com/apecloud/cloud-provider) to the path `~/.kbcli/playground` and calls the terraform script to create cloud resources.
-After that, `kbcli` deploys KubeBlocks automatically and installs a MySQL cluster.
+And then `kbcli` deploys KubeBlocks automatically and installs a MySQL cluster.

 After the `kbcli playground init` command is executed, `kbcli` automatically switches the context of the local kubeconfig to the current cluster.
-Run the command below to view the deplayed cluster.
+Run the command below to view the deployed cluster.

 ```bash
 # View kbcli version